AMWA-TV/is-device-configuration/docs/Backup & restore.md

 The general pattern for how devices interpret the restore workflow can be explained as follows:

 - devices MUST always offer healthy objects in the device model after a restore
-- devices MUST attempt to use the backup data set provided first as a pool of information for changing/constructing/deconstructing/reconstructing a particular role path object and if they have all the necessary data they MUST report the restore status as `Ok`
+- devices MUST attempt to use the backup data set provided first as a pool of information for changing/constructing/deconstructing/reconstructing a particular role path object and if they have all the necessary data they MUST report the restore status as `Ok`.
-- if the backup data set provided doesn't have the information required for changing/constructing/deconstructing/reconstructing a particular role path object, but the device can fill in the necessary gaps from an internal knowledge store, then they MUST report the restore status as `PartiallyOk` and include properties which have benefited from internal knowledge store data in the `exceptionList` property.
+- if the backup data set provided doesn't have the information required for changing/constructing/deconstructing/reconstructing a particular role path object, but the device can fill in the necessary gaps from an internal knowledge store, then they MUST report the restore status as `Ok` and include properties which have benefited from internal knowledge store data in the [notices](https://specs.amwa.tv/nmos-control-feature-sets/branches/publish-device-configuration/device-configuration/#ncpropertyrestorenotice) property as `Warning` notices.
-- if devices cannot find the required information for changing/constructing/deconstructing/reconstructing a particular role path object in either the backup data set provided or an internal knowledge store then they MUST return `InvalidData`
+- if devices cannot find the required information for changing/constructing/deconstructing/reconstructing a particular role path object in either the backup data set provided or an internal knowledge store then they MUST return `Failed` as the restore status.

 Properties of a role path object within a backup data set will have specific traits described as [NcPropertyTrait](https://specs.amwa.tv/nmos-control-feature-sets/branches/publish-device-configuration/device-configuration/#ncpropertytrait).
 These traits are offered so that clients attempting to not restore all properties can use them to filter and only include in the restore workflow specific property traits.
 One example scenario is when a backup data set of a device is used to restore the state of existing device model objects but prevent any structural changes (creation or destruction of block members).
 To achieve this a client would exclude the `Structural` trait from the `propertyTraits` argument when [Setting bulk properties for a role path](https://specs.amwa.tv/is-14/branches/v1.0-dev/docs/API_requests.html#setting-bulk-properties-for-a-role-path).